Zettlr/zettlr-docs/docs/en/core/citations.md

 Select `Better CSL JSON` as the format.
 If you opted not to install BetterBibTex, choose `CSL JSON`.
 By checking "Keep updated", BetterBibTex will ensure every change in Zotero will automatically update your `CSL JSON` file.
 In this way, Zettlr will always use the most up-to-date citations.

+!!! note

-> If you checked "Keep updated", you can verify the status of the `CSL JSON` by opening the Zotero Preferences, selecting the `BetterBibTex` tab, and selecting `Automatic Export`.
+    If you checked "Keep updated", you can verify the status of the `CSL JSON` by opening the Zotero Preferences, selecting the `BetterBibTex` tab, and selecting `Automatic Export`.
 Here you can fine tune what is exported, and when.

 ### Step 3: Open your library in Zettlr